Jump to content

 Types

-An overhead clothes airer can be lowered by its pulley mechanism to a convenient height for loading the wet laundry, and then hoisted out of the way to ceiling height while the clothes dry.
+An overhead clothes airer can be lowered by its pulley mechanism to a convenient height for loading wet laundry, and then hoisted out of the way to ceiling height while the clothes dry.

 Figurative usage

-[edit]The term clothes horse can be used to describe people who are passionate about clothing and always appear in public dressed in the latest styles.
-From 1850 the term referred to a male fop or female quaintrelle, a person whose main function is, or appears to be, to wear or show off clothes.[4]
+The term clothes horse 'clothes horse' can be used to describe people who are passionate about clothing and always appear in public dressed in the latest styles.
+From 1850, the term referred to a male fop or female quaintrelle, a person whose main function is, or appears to be, to wear or show off clothes.[5]
 In this context, the term is similar to "fashion plate", which originally referred to a lithograph illustration of fashionable clothing in a book or magazine.

 See also